ruprekhab/retail_analytics/README.md

 ## Data Cleaning and Exploration:

-The dataset used for this project was sourced from Kaggle: Supermart Grocery Sales – Retail Analytics Dataset.
+The dataset used for this project was sourced from Kaggle: [Supermart Grocery Sales – Retail Analytics Dataset](https://www.kaggle.com/datasets/mohamedharris/supermart-grocery-sales-retail-analytics-dataset)
 After loading the CSV file into a DataFrame, initial data exploration was performed.

 ***Data Type Checks and Date Cleaning**: <br>
 1) Each column's data type was reviewed, and the Date column was found to contain inconsistent formats (e.g., slashes and dashes used interchangeably).
 To address this, all slashes were replaced with dashes, and the column was converted to datetime format using pandas.to_datetime().<br>